chokoon123/dsi321_2025/README.md

 ```

 Visit: http://localhost:8888
+Before executing deploy.py, you must first create a repository named air-quality-data in LakeFS.

+Deploy Prefect Flow: Deploy the pipeline with a start of the hour (minute 40).:

 ```bash
 python deploy.py
 ```
+This sets up a deployment named data-pipeline in the default-agent-pool work pool, scheduled to run at the 40th minute of every hour (cron="40 * * * *").

 ## Data Schema
 The data schema is defined in SCHEMA.md.
 For this air quality data example: